abhioncbr/Kafka-Message-Server/README.md

 2) There is no need to set hadoop or zookeper in your system.
 You can use zookeper startup script present in bin folder of Kafka.

 3) For the execution of the sample application - copy 'kafka-message-server-example-0.8.0.jar' in to the kafka folder where  'kafka_2.8.0-0.8.0.jar' is present.
+Sample application is dependent on 'commons-cli-1.1.jar'.
+Copy 'commons-cli-1.1.jar' in to the 'libs' folder of the Apache Kafka.

 4) Copy following scripts from 'Kafka-Message-Server-Example/config' folder in to 'bin' folder of kafka
    a) java-mail-content-producer.sh